KAIST-HCIL/DeepFisheyeNet/README.md

 ![technical concept](technical_concept.png)

+Near-surface multi-finger tracking (NMFT) technology expands the input space of touchscreens by enabling novel interactions such as mid-air and finger-aware interactions.
+We present DeepFisheye, a practical NMFT solution for mobile devices, that utilizes a fisheye camera attached at the bottom of a touchscreen.
+DeepFisheye acquires the image of an interacting hand positioned above the touchscreen using the camera and employs deep learning to estimate the 3D position of each fingertip.
+Additionally, we created simple rule-based classifiers that estimate the contact finger and hand posture from DeepFisheye’s output.

 ## Related Links
 - Paper
     - Not published Yet.
 Please sent me an email if you want to see the camera ready version.